4 Wins In-House SEO/PPC Analytics Tool Will Bring Your Digital Agency

 Pascal Moyon, who works as an independent consultant and is one of our customers, explains that “all the tools in the market are designed to answer very specific questions, generally the volume of one particular keyword, or the ranking for a given company.
 They are therefore used very tactically in the search team (SEO and paid-search) to optimise a fraction of the addressable traffic.”

 Pascal has built his own tool aiming to “save a lot of time, efforts and money in pitches for new clients, or in business reviews.”
-It’s running on DataForSEO Labs Ranked Keywords API and Traffic Analytics API (SimilarWeb-based data).
+It’s running on DataForSEO Labs Ranked Keywords API.

 The consultant managed to not only land more customers using his custom market research tool, but also to bring the tool forward to the market to earn on its subscriptions.